megavolts/ArchLinux/arch-install.md

 ```
 nano -w /boot/grub/grub.cfg
 ```
-Modifiy for raid install
+Modifiy for raid

-Use the following command to know the swap offset
+Use the following command to know the swap offset (34816) `` filefrag -v /swapfile | awk '{if($1==0){print $3}}'
-``
-filefrag -v /swapfile | awk '{if($1==0){print $3}}'
 ```